-Jean Deniot Colombia Apartment
+Jean Louis Deniot I Colombian Apartment

-In the center of the living area stands one of Gonzalez’s favorite gold-accented objects: a large Empire daybed that Deniot found in Paris’s Clignan court flea market.
-Its presence, the designer explains, is meant to bridge the chronological and stylistic gaps between the room’s Spanish Colonial painting of the Virgin Mary and its more modern furnishings.
-But for Gonzalez the piece embodies everything she wanted the apartment to be—stylish, comfortable, and familial.
-As her son says, “Everybody ends up there after dinner, drinks in hand, talking and looking out at the sky.”
+In the center of the living area are stands of Gonzalez’s favorite gold-accented objects and a large Empire daybed that Deniot found in Paris’s Clignan court flea market.
+The designer explains, "Its presence is meant to bridge the chronological and stylistic gaps between the room’s Spanish Colonial painting of the Virgin Mary and its more modern furnishings" But for Gonzalez, the piece embodies everything she wanted the apartment to be, stylish, comfortable, and familial.
+As her son says, “Everybody ends up here after dinner, drinks in hand, talking and looking out at the sky.”